DR. JORGE MENDEZ TRUJEQUE

 The work team works if:

 – When members know what to do and know their impact on the group and new ideas and innovations are produced that allow group growth.
-We must encourage everyone’s creativity and innovation must be encouraged.
+Everyone’s creativity and innovation must be encouraged.

 – When they listen with interest to the opinions of others and help to offer solutions.
 When a problem or contingency arises and everyone is willing to support.

 The work team does NOT work if:

-– Each area cares about its own goals and blames others for not reaching them.
+– Each area is concerned with its own goals and blames others for not achieving them.

 – They do not know each other or do not communicate continuously with each other.

-– There is competition (not healthy) between areas or individuals.
+– There is (unhealthy) competition between areas or individuals.